 Location: Meet at the Squam Lakes Association, 534 US Route 3, Holderness, NH 03245.
 Click here for a Google Map.

-Registration: Registration is required.
-Space is limited to 12 people.
+Registration: Registration is appreciated.
 Click here to register for this program.

 This Week's Program:

-Audience: All are welcome!
+Audience: Storytellers and astronomers of all ages are welcome!
 Children must be accompanied by an adult.

 This Week's LRCC Guides:

 Hi!
 My name is Adel Barnes and I’m originally from Seattle, Washington.
 In 2017, I graduated from the University of Portland (Portland, Oregon, not Maine—but I’m excited to visit this other Portland I keep hearing about) where I received a B.S. in biology with a focus on microbiology, as well as minors in English and philosophy.
 In my free time, you’ll probably catch me reading science fiction, heading to the coast for some tide pooling, trying to find someone to play volleyball with, and/or listening to Queen.

 Throughout the year, the Squam Lakes Association offers free programs open to the public on a variety of nature and conservation related topics.
 The Adventure Ecology programs are presented by the Lakes Region Conservation Corps members who spend their year on Squam performing important conservation work in support of the Association's mission.
 For more information about the SLA's educational programs please click here or call our office at (603) 968-7336.

 Lakes Region Conservation Corps